This guest post is by Dwaynia Wilkerson – Prose & Pens

 Once you find them and figure out where they hang, you have to communicate in a language they understand.
 This means you have to speak directly to their problems or issues, using the words and phrases they’d use, and address them with simple, easily implementable solutions.
 Remember, it’s about them, not you.

 Your messages aren’t consistent, timely, or relevant.

 People are pressed for time.
 Attention spans are short.
-In order to be seen and heard, and eventually called upon, you have to be consistently relevant.
-Being consistently relevant may look differently for each business and largely depends on the target audience.
-Regardless of whom you are or the nature of your business, you need to show up with quality, value packed information for your audience on a regular basis.
+In order to be seen and heard and eventually called upon, you have to be consistently relevant.
+Being consistently relevant may look different for each business and largely depends on the target audience.
+Regardless of whom you are or the nature of your business, you need to show up with quality, value-packed information for your audience on a regular basis.
 Does that mean you need a blog that is updated biweekly?
 A newsletter in their inboxes every week?
 Social media posts two to three times per day?
-Only you will be able to make that determination once you’ve figured out who’s in your target audience, where they hang, and what language they speak.
+Only you will be able to make that determination once you’ve figured out who’s in your target audience, where they hang out, and what language they speak.

 You won’t ask for help.

 Learning how to better communicate with your audience and essentially saving your business is a tall order.
 It’s not as easy as surfing the web, looking for people who seem as if they’d like to do business with you, then striking an e-conversation.
 Instead, it should be thoughtful, intentional, and most importantly, strategic.
 Not sure how to implement a strategy within your business?
 There are copywriters, marketers, and social media strategists for that.